 Travelers are strongly advised to avoid the border region with the DRC due to the high risk of armed incursions.
-The Rusizi National Park is the only area in Bujumbura Rural Province where travel is advised.

 Cameroon

 The security situation in certain parts of Cameroon is hazardous.
 It is advised to exercise increased caution Cameroon due to crime, civil unrest, and terrorism.
 There is a moderate risk personal safety and security because of terrorist activity in Northern and Eastern Cameroon and violent crime, such as kidnapping, armed robbery. assault, and common carjacking.